 Whether it is Small Business Saturday in November or just any Saturday, I try to get out and get as many of my purchases from places in my local community where the customer service is great.
 It’s also a nice way to get to know Fairfield when you are visiting from out of town.
 I personally loved picking out baby gifts for friends from the adorable selection in one part of Miller St. Boutique (and found an off-the-shoulder sweater that was just perfect for me).
 I also loved getting some thoughtful cards in time for Mother’s Day.

 Many restaurant options are available to suit anyone’s fancy.
 Fairfield Pizza and Pasta Company is an institution known for their tasty pizza pies and piled-high pasta.
-Om India provides delicious, affordable curries and other Indian fare, and Roc’s Grill and Bar offers American classics in the same shopping plaza.
+Om India provides delicious, affordable curries and other Indian fare.
 Whether you are in the mood for Mexican at La Piñata or sushi at Sushi House Asian Grill, there’s guaranteed to be something for you and your appetite.

 I personally loved the saag paneer, a creamy spinach sauce that comes with rice and heavenly warm flatbread, at Om India.
 I can also highly recommend, from a separate trip, Roc’s crispy chicken Caesar wrap on honey wheat, a light, tasty choice even as it has that savory chicken inside.

 The Fairfield Community Arts Center is truly the centerpiece of the Village Green experience.
 Seeing a concert, ballet recital, exhibit, or art demonstration there is often the highlight of my weekend.
 We saw the production of Miami Valley Ballet Theatre’s The Nutcracker the last time we were at the Community Arts Center, and the high production value and gorgeous facilities really made the dancers seem excited and proud to be part of such a professional production.